Eagle County moving to Stage 1 fire restrictions Friday

 - No smoking is allowed except within an enclosed vehicle or building, a developed recreation site or in a barren area free of vegetation.

-- No welding or operation of an acetylene or other similar torch with an open flame, or any other spark producing device, except from an area that has been cleared of vegetation.
+- No welding or operation of an acetylene or other similar torch with an open flame, or any other spark producing device, is prohibited, except from an area that has been cleared of vegetation.

 - No operation of any internal combustion engine without a spark arresting device properly installed and in working order.